KAREEM-ZAINAB/Analyze-International-Debt-Statistics-/README.md

 ![](Country_With_The_highest_Debt.jpg)

 # Average amount of debt across indicators
 The query result for the average debt per indicator reveals that Principal repayments on external debt, long-term (AMT, current US$) have the highest average value, amounting to $5,904,868,401.50.
-Conversely, " PPG, bonds (AMT, current US$) has the lowest average value for an indicator, standing at $1,082,623,947.65.
+Conversely, PPG, bonds (AMT, current US$) have the lowest average value for an indicator, standing at $1,082,623,947.65.
 ![](Average_Debt_Per_Indicator.jpg)

 # Highest Principal repayment
 The query identified China as the country with the highest principal repayment, and the corresponding debt indicator is "Principal repayments on external debt, long-term (AMT, current US$)."
 This indicator is also consistent with the average calculation across various debt indicators.
 ![](Highest_Principal_Repayment.jpg)

+# Conclusion
+In examining international debt statistics from The World Bank, several key insights have emerged.
+The dataset consists of a diverse range of debt indicators, reflecting the complex financial relationships between countries and global institutions.

+The analysis began by determining the total number of distinct countries that borrowed from the World Bank, shedding light on the extent of international financial interactions.
+With 24 unique debt indicator codes identified, it became evident that a variety of financial instruments are employed by the World Bank to facilitate economic development.

+Calculating the average debt owed by countries provided an overview, revealing that the collective average debt stands at $3,079,734.49.
+This figure underscores the substantial financial commitments made by nations to support their economic growth and infrastructure development.

+Delving deeper, the identification of China as the country with the highest debt, amounting to  $285,793,494,734.20, highlights the pivotal role of major economies in the global debt landscape.
+Understanding such high-stakes financial engagements is important for comprehending the economic dynamics of nations.

+Analyzing the average debt across different indicators brought attention to the varied nature of financial instruments.
+Notably, "Principal repayments on external debt, long-term (AMT, current US$)" emerged as the indicator with the highest average value, indicating the significance of this financial component in international transactions.

+Moreover, the correlation between China having the highest principal repayment and the corresponding debt indicator aligns with the broader trend observed across various debt indicators.

+In essence, this project underscores the complexity and diversity of international debt, emphasizing the role it plays in shaping the economic landscapes of individual nations and the global community as a whole.